Why are electricity prices increasing?

 Purchased Power Adjustment (PPA)

 To accommodate variations in the cost of wholesale power, a purchased power adjustment (PPA) will be made to the monthly charges for all energy (kWh) sold by the cooperative to each member (or other customer) of the cooperative.

 What can you do?

 Being energy efficient and conservative when using energy are the best ways to combat rising energy costs.
-Visit TogetherWeSave.com or ask us about an energy audit; call 701.356.4400.
+Visit TogetherWeSave.com or ask us about an energy review; call 701.356.4400.